antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 - Hiding elements visually
 - Font smoothing

 I use these mixins across all projects in addition to the ones provided by Compass.
 However, mixins have their limits.
-Don't use mixins in an attempt to re-use code or create auto-magic CSS.
+Don't use mixins in an attempt to reuse code or create auto-magic CSS.
 Mixins should be used to rewrite small snippets, like a clearfix or vendor prefixes, not entire styles.

 **How not to use a mixin**